-A recent study on patient satisfaction following spinal surgery suggests diving deeper into what drives such feedback may help improve outcomes.
+A recent study on patient satisfaction following spine surgery, Beverly Hills surgeons suggest diving deeper into what drives such feedback may help improve outcomes.
 The study, conducted by a team at Vanderbilt University Medical Center, evaluated satisfaction surveys given to patients about a year after their procedure.
 The findings further suggest that expectations prior to surgery and other factors may influence how patients rate the success of their procedure.

 Getting Patients and Doctors on the Same Page